How to Apply

 Do you need a down payment?

-Sweat Equity and $500 (refundable at closing) is the down payment that is required for a habitat home.
+Sweat Equity and $500 (refundable at closing) is the down payment that is required for a Habitat home.
 Adult family members contribute 250 hours each to the build (construction, community service or simple project support can apply).
-Children twelve and over, subject to limitations, can contribute; relatives and friends can contribute up to one half of the needed hours.
+Children 16 and over, subject to limitations, can contribute; relatives and friends can contribute up to one half of the needed hours.
 HFH/Walworth tracks the Sweat Equity investment.

 Habitat for Humanity’s core concept is to offer a partner family the opportunity to build their own equity.